prasadshirvandkar/MaterialAbout/README.md

 <b>Material About Layout</b>

-This is a Simple Template Layout for Material Design About Screen on Android
+This is a Simple Template Layout for Material Design About Screen on Android.
+Saves your time in making About Screen Layouts for your App.<br>
 You cam add or remove the layouts in the Project.
 It is fully Customizable to whatever layouts.<br>
 You will just have to change texts according to your App.<br>